 DAW is an imprint of Penguin that is open to manuscript submissions from authors without an agent.
 This is unusual and a great opportunity.
-DAW is a highly respected publisher of science fiction and fantasy.
+DAW is a highly respected publisher of Science Fiction and Fantasy.
 DAW has published authors such as Marion Zimmer Bradley and Roger Zelazny.
-DAW has published many bestselling books, and they have published Hugo awardwinning books.
-So, they are respected and popular.
+DAW has published many bestselling books and they have published Hugo award winning books.
+So they are respected and popular.

 DAW novels vary in length, but they are rarely contain less than 80,000 words, so keep that in mind.
 They have a fairly long wait time for responses if the book makes it past the first reader.
-However, they have made some efforts to reduce that wait time in recent years.
+However they have made some efforts to reduce that wait time in recent years.

-Although they ask for exclusive submissions, if you have waited for longer than three months, your work can be submitted elsewhere.
+Although they ask for exclusive submissions, if you have waited for longer than 3 months, your work can be submitted elsewhere.
 This is a recent improvement they made to their submission policy.

 It may require up to three months or more for their editors to review a manuscript.
-If it takes longer than three months to review your manuscript, they no longer require an exclusive submission.
+If than take longer than three months to review your manuscript, they no longer require an exclusive submission.